-Ukraine invasion: What to know as Russians probe Kharkiv
+Ukraine invasion: What to know as Putin alerts nuclear force

 Attempting to lay siege to Ukraine’s capital, Kyiv, Russian forces focused on cutting off the country’s southern coast and isolating it from the sea, while also probing the inner defenses of Kharkiv.

-Street fighting broke out on Sunday in the northeastern city of 1.4 million located about 20 kilometers (12.4 miles) south of the border with Russia.
-The head of the Kharkiv regional administration, Oleh Sinehubov, said that Ukrainian forces had engaged Russian troops inside the city and asked civilians not to leave their homes.
+Ukrainians awoke Sunday to street fighting in the northeastern city of 1.4 million located about 20 kilometers (12.4 miles) south of the border with Russia.
+Regional authorities administration said that Ukrainian forces had engaged Russian troops inside the city and asked civilians not to leave their homes.

 The immediate fate of the Russian advance was uncertain, but with Ukrainians volunteering en masse to fight back alongside regular army units, it seemed that the city’s defenses offered stiff resistance.
 Having already ordered men between 18-60 years old not to leave the country, Ukrainian officials said Sunday that they were releasing prisoners with military experience who want to take up arms for their country.